ShawnZhong/CS400-X-Team/x_team_style_guide.md

        * The name is most noun or noun phrase (e.g. BalancedSearchTree).
    * exception
        * UpperCamelCase.
+   * fields
-   * fields: lowerCamelCase.
+       * lowerCamelCase.
+       * Use 'leftChild' instead of 'LeftChild' or 'left_child'
+   * methods
-   * methods: lowerCamelCase.
+       * lowerCamelCase.
+       * Example: use 'updateNode' instead of 'UpdateNode' or 'update_node'
+   * parameters
-   * parameters: lowerCamelCase.
+       * lowerCamelCase.
+       * Example: use 'leftChild' instead of 'LeftChild' or 'left_child'
    * local variables: lowerCamelCase.
+   * instance constants
-   * instance constants: CONSTANT_CASE: all uppercase letters, with words separated by underscores.
+       * CONSTANT_CASE: all uppercase letters, with words separated by underscores.
+       * Example: Use 'INITIAL_SIZE' instead of 'initialSize' or "initial_size"
+   * class constants
-   * class constants: CONSTANT_CASE: all uppercase letters, with words separated by underscores.
+       * CONSTANT_CASE: all uppercase letters, with words separated by underscores.

 ## Commenting style for public and private members of a class or interface: